robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=Prisma.prisma" target="_blank">https://marketplace.visualstudio.com/items?itemName=Prisma.prisma</a>

-Add the settings for the Prisma extension in your `settings.json`.
+Add these settings for the Prisma extension in your `settings.json`.
+This formats your `schema.prisma` file on save.

 ```json
 "[prisma]": {